thejeremyjohn/Air-Traffic-Controller/readme.md

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] On-screen instructions that appear in the early phase of the game.
 - [ ] A production README

 ### Wireframes

-This app will consist of a single screen with game board, game controls, and nav links to my Github and LinkedIn.
-Game controls will include `play`, `pause`, and `click&drag` to draw plane routes.
+This app consists of a single screen with game board and game controls.
+Besides clicking and dragging, game controls  include `play`, `pause`,  and `slow` buttons.
+Below that are HTML links to my Github and LinkedIn.

 ![wireframes](https://github.com/thejeremyjohn/Air-Traffic-Controller/blob/master/air_traffic_controller.png)